projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 | DNSServerIPs       | Comma-delimited list of DNS service IPs used by Windows pod.
 Not required for most managed Kubernetes clusters.
 Note: EKS has a non-default value. | 10.96.0.10 |
 | CalicoBackend      | Calico backend network type (`vxlan` or `bgp`).
 If the value is an empty string (default), backend network type is auto detected. | "" |

-Congratulations!
-You now have a Kubernetes cluster with {{site.prodnameWindows}} and a Linux control node.

 ### Next steps